Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 Unsubscribe trackingN/ARecorded

 Email newsletters typically include invisible tracking pixels that tell publishers exactly when you opened their email, which links you clicked, and how long you spent reading.
-This data is often shared with advertising platforms.
+Under UK GDPR guidance, IP addresses collected via tracking pixels qualify as personal data β€” yet consent is rarely obtained in practice.

 With RSS, the content is pulled to your reader app.
 Publishers have no way of knowing whether you read their content, when you read it, or what caught your attention.
-Your reading habits stay completely private.
+Your reading habits stay completely private β€” a meaningful difference for professionals researching sensitive topics or executives reading competitive intelligence.

 "